, ,

 Why Create a Food Forest Garden?

 If you are looking to create a low-maintenance garden that produces food all year round, is lush, tranquil, and attracts birds, bees, and other local wildlife, then a food forest may be the garden for you!
 Food forests are a great way to grow a huge variety of plants in a single area.
-The ground covers will smother weeds so there is one less job for you to do!
+The ground covers will smother weeds, so there is one less job for you to do!
 The plants are mainly perennials so this means we don’t need to dig up the soil and replace plants each season.
-The less we dig up our soil the better as this promotes healthy microorganisms and soil life.
+The less we dig up our soil, the better, as this promotes healthy microorganisms and soil life.

 There are certain characteristics of a food forest that allow it to renew and support itself with little external input